YSHebron/cs21-mp2-scp-extension/README.md

 4. Reorder the hiearchy of files by refreshing the Sources pane.
 5. Open `memfile.mem` in the Vivado Sources pane, and its contents will appear in a tab the Vivado Editor panel.
 6. Copy the contents of the desired instruction test from `Instruction Tests\` to `memfile.mem` (overwrite it).
 7. Finally, hit Simulate from the Menu Bar.
 This will produce a waveform diagram that you may examine for any errors (as we did in the documentation).
-You may also watch the Console Log panel for any issues (the testbench is very verbose).
+You may also watch the TCL Console panel for any issues (the testbench is very verbose).

 ### **Sample I/O (sll)**
 For the sll instruction, you will open `Instruction Tests\sll memfile.txt` and copy its machine code contents to your `memfile.mem`.